Hazardous Waste Program

 For more information on Hazardous Waste Program fees and stakeholder efforts, visit the Hazardous Waste Fee Stakeholder Workgroup page.

-Hazardous Substance Site Locator Map - Learn about hazardous substance investigations and cleanups within a specific area of the state.
+Environmental Site Tracking and Research Tool (E-START) - Learn about hazardous substance investigations and cleanups within a specific area of the state.
 Click on a point or area to review site information for a specific site.
 The department has also included links to important documents for each site.

 - MRBCA Process for Petroleum Storage Tanks Guidance Document